flutter/website/src/docs/perf/index.md

 ---

 There are different ways to evaluate performance.
-These docs deal with the following four areas where performance can be evaluated and improved.
+These docs deal with the following areas where performance can be evaluated and improved.
+(Note that these docs are in process of being expanded.)

 ## App size